phaserjs/phaser/README.md

 * Loader.bitmapFont now has 2 extra parameters: xSpacing and ySpacing.
 These allow you to add extra spacing to each letter or line of the font.
 * Added the new BitmapFont class.
 This is for rendering retro style fixed-width bitmap fonts into an Image object.
 It's a texture you can apply to a Sprite/Image.
 * Added Cache.updateFrameData which is really useful for swapping FrameData blocks in the cache.
+* Loader.physics now lets you load Lime + Corona JSON Physics data, which can be used with Body.loadPolygon and Body.loadData.
+* Cache.addPhysicsData and Cache.getPhysicsData allow you to store parsed JSON physics data in the cache, for sharing between Bodies.

 Updates: